First American Real House Price Index

 The RHPI is available below as an interactive tool that can be used to look up and compare real house prices at the state and metropolitan area levels, and also offers additional perspective on income and interest rate changes.

-- According to the National Association of Realtors, the number of existing homes listed for sale declined to a 4.2-month supply, which marked the 27th consecutive month of falling inventory levels.
+- According to Realtor.com, September marked the 37th consecutive month of year-over-year declines in inventory levels.
 The lack of supply is driving unadjusted house prices higher.

 - According to our latest Real Estate Sentiment Index (RESI), one critical reason for the supply constraint is that existing homeowners are unwilling to list their homes for sale for fear of not being able to find something to buy.

-- Last week, the FOMC announced that it will begin to reduce its large portfolio of bonds, which is likely to push mortgage rates higher in the coming months.
+- We have yet to see the impact of the Federal Open Market Committee (FOMC) decision to reduce the Federal Reserve’s large portfolio of bonds, which will likely push mortgage rates higher in the coming months.
 This quantitative un-easing will further impact affordability.